Velichie: Parliamentary activity

-On 26 June, the parties representatives attended consultations with President Radev, during which they made clear their support for a government based on a clear program, and stated that they would not support a GERB-led government due to a lack of communication from the largest party.
+On 26 June, the party's representatives attended consultations with President Radev, during which they made clear their support for a government based on a clear programme, and stated that they would not support a GERB-led government due to a lack of communication from the largest party.

-On 1 July, shortly after the nomination of Rosen Zhelyazkov as GERB's PM candidate, a message was published on the social media platform, X from the account of Ivelin Mihaylov, calling on Velichie MPs to vote in favour of the proposed government.
-In a message on Facebook, he clarified that his account on X was hacked and that his position that Velichie should vote against a government proposed by GERB had not changed.
+On 1 July, shortly after the nomination of Rosen Zhelyazkov as GERB's PM candidate, a message was published on the social media platform X from the account of Ivelin Mihaylov calling on Velichie MPs to vote in favour of the proposed government.
+In a Facebook post, he clarified that his account on X was hacked and that his position that Velichie should vote against a government proposed by GERB had not changed.

-Later that day, Mihaylov published a series of claims on Facebook alleging that Nikolay Markov and a group of MPs aligned with him (specifically, Viktoria Vasileva) had threatened him, and planned to vote in favour of the proposed GERB cabinet.
-On 2 July, he published an address to Velichie supporters in which he expanded on his allegations against Markov, claiming that Markov had reached a deal with GERB and had attempted to side-line Mihaylov within the party, even promising to alleviate legal pressure against him in exchange for his political disengagement.
-The address was joined by Velichie MP, Krasimira Kantincharova, who supported Mihaylov's claims that Markov and Vasileva had attempted to assert control over parties the parliamentary group for their own personal ends.
+Later that day, Mihaylov published a series of claims on Facebook alleging that Nikolay Markov and a group of MPs aligned with him (specifically Viktoria Vasileva) had threatened him and planned to vote in favour of the proposed GERB cabinet.
+On 2 July, he published an address to Velichie supporters in which he expanded on his allegations against Markov, claiming that Markov had reached a deal with GERB and had attempted to sideline Mihaylov within the party, even promising to alleviate legal pressure against him in exchange for his political disengagement.
+The address was joined by Velichie MP Krasimira Kantincharova, who supported Mihaylov's claims that Markov and Vasileva had attempted to assert control over the party's parliamentary group for their own personal ends.

 On 3 July, Markov made a Facebook post in which he officially disassociated himself from the party, and further claimed that it was a political vehicle for Mihaylov's economic interests.

-Despite the allegations brought forth by Mihaylov, the entirety of the Velichie Parliamentary Group was present and voted against the nomination of Rosen Zhelyazkov for PM.
+Despite the allegations brought forth by Mihaylov, the entirety of the Velichie parliamentary group was present and voted against the nomination of Rosen Zhelyazkov for PM.